adiazcayeros/covid19mexico/README.md

 	reflects the existing standard of care and may be affected by the introduction of new therapeutics.
 (https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html).

-This repository contains STATA code and graphs that allow a visualization of a simple statistical model (logit) of the public information on COVID19 testing in Mexico.
+In this repository I have been relasing STATA code and graphs that allow a visualization of a simple statistical model (logit) of the public information on COVID19 testing in Mexico.
 The focus in terms of the dependent variable is the Case Fatality Ratio, which can be readily estimated under the assumption that each case is independent and identically distributed.
 A large number of patients (16,498) had died by June 11, although not all of them had tested positive to COVID19.
 This yields a CFR of 5.44 percent, although it is critical to understand that the level of testing in Mexico has been lower than in most other countries.

 Although the specificity of the tests available is very high, there are reasons to believe that the sensitivity (the possibility of false negatives) is relatively high, given the procedures for specimen collection.
 Hence it is important to analyze all the information of deaths, since even those that are pending or negative exhibit a larger CFR than the typical influenza like illness.
 The level of positivity in the dataset is 33.36 percent, suggesting that a large number of asynomatic patients may be present in the general population.

+I will try to update the graphs and analysis, as I have done in the past, more or less on a weekly basis.

 # Data source and patients included under study